vkurenkov/language-grounding-multigoal/README.md

     - An explanation of what the agent does at every timestep
     - Generalization to unseen instructions
     - Generalization to unseen mutations of the given environment

+### Goals
+  - Provide a qualitative analysis on execution of compound and conditional intstructions
+  - Make an architecture that is able to describe what the agent is doing in natural language (how to measure?)

+### Metrics
+  - Sample complexity
+  - Average reward
+  - Success rate

 # Perspective 0.0